 - Label 3 column as Tag is for Licensing

-In some situation, Type will not be automatically used like Adobe Photoshop CS6.
+In some situations, Type will not be automatically used like Adobe Photoshop CS6.

 Follow the below steps to customize Office Visio in Asset Intelligence.